 Sоlоmоn Gundy

-I was surprised to hear this dish is also traditional in my home province of Nova Scotia – although we also have a history of salted fish.
+I was surprised to hear this dish is also a traditional Nova Scotian food – my home province.

 Fish has been used and salted for centuries in Europe and Canada.
 When Europeans arrived in Jamaica they brought salted fish, which continues to be used in many traditional Jamaican foods.